-I’m not 100% positive that a real Roman would approve of my version, but I can say that it’s definitely one of my new favorite pastas.
+I’m not 100% positive that a real Roman would approve of my Whole Wheat Cacio e Pepe, but I can say that it’s definitely one of my new favorite pastas.

 It’s the perfect example of how a few simple, but good ingredients can make a plain looking pasta dish taste out of this world good.

 Cacio e Pepe means cheese and pepper in Italian and while those are the two main ingredients in the sauce for this pasta, the devil is in the details!

 1) Get a large pot of water boiling that is heavily salted.
 I like to use about 1.5 tablespoons of kosher salt per gallon of water.
 The water should taste slightly less salty than ocean water.

 2) Grind pepper coarsely.
 Add pepper to a large high-walled pan or pot.
 Toast over medium heat for 2 minutes until fragrant.